evolvedbinary/hsg-project-wiki/Publishing-New-Volumes-to-Website.md

 * After you press `Submit` open your localhost in Transmit.
 Navigate down to `apps/s3/cache/static.history.state.gov/frus`.
 Under `/frus`, you should have a folder with the name of the volume you just submitted.
 Inside each of the subfolders, you should have a generated resources file.

 * To update the cache, leave your localhost open on Transmit and on the other side of the app open `1861.history.state.gov` and navigate to `apps/s3/cache/static.history.state.gov/frus`.
-Both sides should mirror each other like this:

 * Move the volume folder from the localhost into the corresponding folder in `1861.history.state.gov`